Transformer un Raspberry Pi en récepteur audio Bluetooth

 Follow pairing instructions.

-trust macaddress
+trust macaddress connect macaddress

 If all goes well you should have audio being played from the phone/media player to the Raspberry Pi and everything auto launching at boot.